wearechilli/vite-generator-chilli/README.md

     - `orderNotes`
 + Depending on your project, add a PDF template and email template (email templates are provided in `_commerce/emails/order`)
 + Change payment currency to EUR
 + Set up a tax zone for Belgium, tax categories (one each for 21%, 6% and 0%) & according tax rates.
-The tax rate should all be 'already included in the taxable subject' and not applied with a valid VAT ID.
+The tax rates should all be 'already included in the taxable subject' and not applied with a valid VAT ID.
 + Create 3 shipping categories:
     - `general` for shippable products
     - `pickup` for products that can only be picked up at the store